 A classic of Hungarian wedding receptions, the Újházi is a flavor-rich chicken soup stacked with a mountain of vegetables — most of all: carrots, green peas, and mushrooms — and noodles.
 This reviving soup traces its moniker to Ede Újházi, a 19th-century Hungarian actor and a Rabelaisian figure who had the kitchen staff of Wampetics restaurant (the predecessor of the renowned Gundel) make it for him.
-The original recipe used capon instead of chicken.
+The original recipe used capon instead of stewing hen and this recipe also works with regular chicken.

 2 teaspoons salt (more to taste)

 1 fresh ginger root (5 cm-long; 2-inches), peeled

 Wedge or a few outer leaves of savoy cabbage